- How much sleep does my child need?

 This is why it’s important to keep the lines of communication open when your child refuses to go to bed.
 Try to establish the root of the problem.
 After that, you can focus on a solution for their particular situation.

 Is your child being bullied at school or experiencing online bullying?
 Is your child worried about exams or school failure?
 Are they having mental health problems?
 You may find that encouraging them to share their problems with you by having a conversation will help ease their worries.
-You don’t always have to give advice or rush to the school in their defense.
+You don’t always have to give advice or rush to the school in their defence.
 Just listen to them calmly.
 Most kids just want to be heard. 👂

 If you feel like your child is in a good place mentally, then it’s probably worth looking at yourself.
 No matter what kind of parent you are, there is always room for improvement.
 A little tweak here and there could be the reason why your child refuses to go to bed.